top of page

 to blame or hurt someone to protect yourself

-He threw his teammate under the bus so he wouldn’t be in trouble.
+He threw his teammate under the bus so he wouldn’t get in trouble.

 FACE THE MUSIC